michellehhan/michellehhan/README.md

-- 👋 Hi, I’m Michelle Han, a senior at Granite Bay High School interested in mathematics & computer science
+- 👋 Hi, I’m Michelle Han, an incoming freshman @ MIT
-- 👩🏻‍💻 Research Intern @ NYU & Executive Director @ [INTEGIRLS](https://www.integirls.org/)
+- 👩🏻‍💻 Undegraduate Reseearch Intern @ MIT's Media Lab, Fluid Interface Group
-- 🍔 Currently researching computer vision applications for food recognition

 <!---
 michellehhan/michellehhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.